 Where It All Starts

-Adrenal cancer is part of a group of diseases called neuroendocrine tumors, or NETs.
-These can form in different glands all over your body.
+Adrenal cancer is part of a group of tumors called neuroendocrine tumors, or NETs.
+These can form in different hormone-producing glands all over your body.

 If you have adrenal cancer, sometimes your tumor begins in the outer layer of your adrenal glands, which your doctor may refer to as the cortex.
 The disease can also start with a tumor that grows in the middle part, called the medulla.
 It can happen in one or both of your adrenal glands.